Abstract

 Summary

 In many retinal diseases, resident microglial populations are found to exhibit cross-talk with systemic immune cells15,18.
 The complex temporal dynamics between resident and systemic immune cells unfolds from seconds-to-months and has been poorly characterized due to lack of resolution, sufficient contrast and a non-destructive imaging approach that can track changes over time.
-Here, our engineering advance overcomes these limitations by using phase-contrast and fluorescent imaging with adaptive optics to visualize the interaction of multiple cell types.
+Here, we overcome these limitations by using phase-contrast and fluorescent imaging with adaptive optics to visualize the interaction of multiple cell types.
 With this advanced imaging technology, we reveal the absence of neutrophil involvement in response to an acute injury, despite progressive changes in microglial activity and morphology.
 Here we discuss the implications of such findings in the context of retinal damage and more broadly, to retinal disease.

 Focal retinal lesions for tracking the immune response